saucelabs/sauce-docs/docs/ci/jenkins.md

 ## What You'll Learn

 * How to install and configure the Sauce OnDemand Plugin for Jenkins
+* How to configure Sauce Connect to enable testing on private networks
 * How to run parallel tests in Jenkins
 * How to set up reporting between Sauce Labs & Jenkins
 * How to implement the OnDemand plugin into your Jenkins pipeline